Growing Squash In Containers:

 - Don’t pull the ripened squash off the vines it can harm them.
 Use pruning tools to harvest the fruits.

-- Winter Squashes are harvested when the rind is hard and dark in colors, harvesting period of winter squashes is more than 100 days.
+- Winter Squashes are harvested when the rind is hard and dark in colors, the harvesting period of winter squashes is more than 100 days.

 - Winter squashes are usually harvested in September and October.